TLBTrung-222/url-shortener/README.md

 -   **Frontend**: React with TypeScript, Vite for bundling, and React Router for routing.
 -   **Backend**: Express with TypeScript for type-safety, Mongoose for MongoDB interactions, and express-validator for request validation.
 -   **Styling**: Material-UI for UI components.
--   **Linting**: ESLint with TypeScript support.

 ## Completed Features

+-   Create an API endpoint to receive long URLs and return shortened versions
+-   Implement a redirect service to handle requests for shortened URLs
--   URL shortening
+-   Generate unique short codes for each submitted URL
+-   Allow duplicate long URLs
--   Password protection for URLs
+-   Password protection for URLs: Allow users to set a password for accessing certain shortened URLs
--   Custom shortcode
--   Specify expire date for certain urls
+-   Custom short code: Allow users to specify their own custom short codes
+-   URL Expiry Date: Enable users to set an expiration date for shortened URLs
 -   Basic frontend for interacting with the API
--   Environment variable management

 ## Known Issues or Limitations

+-   _Important_: react-router is works smoothly on development, but in vercel, it won't work (i.e every route rather than root will throw not-found error), to fix this issue, we need to add a `vercel.json` file with `rewrites` property, for more detail please read [here](https://stackoverflow.com/questions/64815012/react-router-app-works-in-dev-but-not-after-vercel-deployment)
--   The frontend does not have error handling
+-   The frontend does not have error handling (all error handling process at the moment is base on backend)
--   The backend does not have comprehensive test coverage.
 -   The password protection feature does not support advanced hashing mechanisms.
--   The application does not support user authentication and authorization.

 ## Ideas for Future Improvements

--   Use `react-query` for
+-   Use `react-query` to reduce repeative code when fetching resource, also for better performance
 -   Implement user authentication and authorization.
+-   Implement CRUD interactions for user to manage their urls
 -   Add comprehensive error handling on the frontend.
 -   Improve the password protection feature with hashing mechanisms.
--   Add test coverage for both frontend and backend.
--   Implement a more sophisticated UI/UX for the frontend.
--   Add analytics to track URL usage.
--   Implement rate limiting to prevent abuse of the URL shortening service.